ekaterinailin/Orbital_Flare_Declustering/README.md

 ### Assumptions about the data

-1. The intrinsic flare production process is a Poisson process with a characteristic time scale that depends on the individual flaring activity of the star
+1. The intrinsic flare production process is a Poisson process with a characteristic time scale that depends on the individual flaring activity of the star (source!)
 2. Assuming 1. we can also assume periodic boundary conditions that allows us to search for clusters of flares during secondary eclipse.
 3. The characteristic time scale for each light curve does not change in the period of observation.
 4. The overdensity of flares occurs at similar orbital phases for all star-planet systems.